GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 The exception must be of type DataAccesException to activate the advise.
 If this exception is thrown an email is sent.

 - @After

 It doesn't matter with this one if the method was successful or not.
 Has just one pointcut expression, just like @Before.

 - @Around

 Most powerfull and most dangerous.
-It is versatlie, can be used instead of @Before or instead of @After.
+It is versatile, can be used instead of @Before or instead of @After.
 Better use it only if you want both.
 Important: this is the only advice type that is responsible for delegating to the target method.
-You must include a .proceed() method in your advice, this method separates 'before' from 'after'.
+You must include a .proceed() method in your advice, you cannot omit it but you can eventually use it multiple times.
 This method exists in the class ProceedingJoinPoint, this class is the type of the single argument you use.
-Specially for @Around.
+The proceed() method actually triggers the execution of the target method, so you can use it as a divider between before and after.
+Without proceed() the target method is not executed at all.
+This is all specific to @Around.

+Note that the return type is Object and not void like the others.

 Example where you see the use of .proceed().
 Note that the whole 'after' part is skipped if value already exists.